 Technology: 700 MW DC power connection (VSC HVDC)

-Length: Depending on the final decision the land leg on the Swedish side will be between 50 and 80 km.
-The submarine cable will be between 45 and 60 km to Gate VII, the transition point to the German area.
+Length: The land leg on the Swedish side will be 55 km.
+The submarine cable will be 60 km to the transition point to the German area.

 Stations: Connects in station Hurva, in Hörby municipality, expanded with an inverter station.